Gulf Coast of the United States: Economic activities

 The Gulf Coast is a major center of economic activity.
 The marshlands along the Louisiana and Texas coasts provide breeding grounds and nurseries for ocean life that drive the fishing and shrimping industries.
 The Port of South Louisiana (Metropolitan New Orleans in Laplace) and the Port of Houston are two of the ten busiest ports in the world by cargo volume.
 As of 2004, seven of the top ten busiest ports in the U.S. are on the Gulf Coast.

 The discovery of oil and gas deposits along the coast and offshore, combined with easy access to shipping, have made the Gulf Coast the heart of the U.S. petrochemical industry.
 The coast contains nearly 4,000 oil platforms.

-Besides the above, the region features other important industries including aerospace and biomedical research, as well as older industries such as agriculture and — especially since the development of the Gulf Coast beginning in the 1920s and the increase in wealth throughout the United States — tourism.
+Besides the above, the region features other important industries including aerospace and biomedical research, as well as older industries such as agriculture and—especially since the development of the Gulf Coast beginning in the 1920s and the increase in wealth throughout the United States—tourism.

 History

+Hurricane Katrina and Hurricane Rita have destroyed a number of museums and archives in the Gulf Coast.
+In 2008 floods in Iowa destroyed the local Flood Museum which held materials from the Great Mississippi and Missouri Rivers Flood of 1993.

 Before European settlers arrived in the region, the Gulf Coast was home to several pre-Columbian kingdoms which had extensive trade networks with empires such as the Aztecs and the Mississippi Mound Builders.
 Shark and alligator teeth and shells from the Gulf have been found as far north as Ohio, in the mounds of the Hopewell culture.

 The first Europeans to settle the Gulf Coast were primarily the French and the Spanish.
-The Louisiana Purchase (1803), Adams–Onís Treaty (1819) and the Texas Revolution (1835-1836) made the Gulf Coast a part of the United States during the first half of the 19th century.
+The Louisiana Purchase (1803), Adams–Onís Treaty (1819) and the Texas Revolution (1835–1836) made the Gulf Coast a part of the United States during the first half of the 19th century.
 As the U.S. population continued to expand its frontiers westward, the Gulf Coast was a natural magnet in the South providing access to shipping lanes and both national and international commerce.
 The development of sugar and cotton production (enabled by slavery) allowed the South to prosper.
-By the mid 19th century the city of New Orleans, being situated as a key to commerce on the Mississippi River and in the Gulf, had become the largest U.S. city not on the Atlantic seaboard and the fourth largest in the U.S. overall.
+By the mid-19th century the city of New Orleans, being situated as a key to commerce on the Mississippi River and in the Gulf, had become the largest U.S. city not on the Atlantic seaboard and the fourth largest in the U.S. overall.

 Two major events were turning points in the earlier history of the Gulf Coast region.
 The first was the American Civil War, which caused severe damage to some economic sectors in the South, including the Gulf Coast.
 The second event was the Galveston Hurricane of 1900.
 At the end of the 19th century Galveston was, with New Orleans, one of the most developed cities in the region.
 The city had the third busiest port in the U.S. and its financial district was known as the "Wall Street of the South".
-The storm mostly destroyed the city, which has never regained its former glory, and set back development in the region.